buildingSMART/BCF-XML/Documentation/README.md

 Title | No | Title of the topic.
 Priority | Yes | Topic priority.
 The list of possible values are defined in the extension schema.
 Index | Yes | Number to maintain the order of the topics.
 Labels | Yes | Tags for grouping Topics.
+The list of possible values are defined in the extension schema.
 CreationDate | No | Date when the topic was created.
 CreationAuthor | No | User who created the topic.
 ModifiedDate | Yes | Date when the topic was last modified.
 Exists only when Topic has been modified after creation.